Nantou Travel Guide

 Starting from Shuili:

-Jade Mountain is the highest peak in Taiwan.
+Jade Mountain, belonging to Yushan National Park, is the highest peak in Taiwan.
 To get there, you should first take the bus near Taichung Railway Station or take the small train from Changhua or Taichung to Shuili.
 Next, you can take the bus to the mountain.

 Starting from Nantou City or Caotun Township: